asciinema/asciinema-player/src/parser/README.md

 ```

 If the recording was created in a terminal configured with character encoding
-other than UTF-8 then `encoding` option should be used to specify matching
+other than UTF-8 then `encoding` option should be included, specifying matching
-encoding to be used when decoding text:
+encoding to be used for decoding bytes into text:

 ```javascript
 AsciinemaPlayer.create({